cellworld/cellworld_vr/README.md

 ## To do:

 - save user head positions, rotations, etc for eye-tracking analysis (similar to FGetPlayerTraversePath)
-- figure out a new calibration method to find depth/actor player is looking at
+- figure out a new calibration method to find depth/actor player is looking at (papers support just cast a ray and use temporal information to infer if the object was focused on or not)
 - occlusion spawning: check for black pixel in image and spawn actor there (can be an occlusion).
+Add unique Id with AActor->SetActorLabel("New_label")
+- HMD Tracking and world scaling: Need to get original HMD position in space.
+PlayerInitHMDPosAndOrientation = WorldOrigin (door of experiment).

 ## Omnicept SDK